How Crypto is Shaping the Future of Payments in Europe: Insights from Kate Lifshits

 Debunking the Security Myth

-She goes on to explain how NOWPayments offers both custodial and non-custodial models.
-In the non-custodial model, funds go directly to the merchant without touching NOWPayments’ systems.
+She then goes on to say that NOWPayments has both custodial and non-custodial models.
+In the non-custodial model, the money goes straight to the merchant and does not go through NOWPayments’ systems.

 Building Trust with Stablecoins